 2. Why do you want to work at Woolworths?

-• Mention you like to work for a company that is so committed to the environment.
-Examples include improving and reducing carbon emissions, green electricity, reducing food waste, etc.
+- Mention that you would like to work for a company that is so committed to the environment.
+Examples include reducing carbon emissions, generating green electricity, and reducing food waste.

-• If the position you are interviewing for is a customer-facing state you feel you have strong communication skills which will allow you to work well with customers.
+- If the position you are interviewing for is a customer-facing role, you feel you have strong communication skills, which will allow you to work well with customers.

 3. Why should we hire you?